larshei/lovelyBuffer/README.md

-FIFO / Ring buffer in C
+FIFO in C
 ===

-This is an implementation of a ring buffer in C, with the following attributes:
+This is an implementation of a FIFO in C, with the following attributes:

-- Ring buffer / FIFO with user defined data type.
+- FIFO with user defined data type.
 - Manages read/write and mutliple buffer instances.
 - Does not overwrite data that has not been read yet.
 - Buffer instances / slots can be claimed and returned for repeated use.